Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures: Cyclic open-closed maps

 which simply forgets the point $p_{i+1}$.
 Since the norm of $p_{i+1}$ and $p_i$ agree on this locus, this amounts to forgetting the argument of $p_{i+1}$ (in particular, the fibers of $\check{\pi}_i$ are one-dimensional).

-The $S^1$-moduli space \eqref{S1equivariant}, is abstractly $S^1 \times { }_k \check{\mc{R}}_{d+1}^1$, and similarly we model its compactification is abstractly by $S^1 \times { }_k\overline{ \check{\mc{R}}}_{d+1}^1$.
-However, it is preferable to give an explicit description of the boundary strata, which is covered in codimension 1 by the following strata: Here, \eqref{s1stratum1} and \eqref{s1stratum2} are just versions of the degenerations \eqref{checkstratum1} and \eqref{checkstratum2}, in which a collection of boundary points bubbles off, or a collection of auxiliary points convergest to $z_{out}$ and bubbles off (the fact that the latter occurs in codimension 1 is part of the ``real blow-up phenomenon'' already discussed).
-The stratum \eqref{s1stratum4}, is the locus where $|p_i| = |p_{i+1}|$, for $i < k$, and the stratum \eqref{s1stratum3}, is the locus where $|p_k| = \frac{1}{2} = |p_{k+1}|$.
+The compactification of the $S^1$-moduli space \eqref{S1equivariant} can be modeled abstractly by ${ }_k\overline{ \check{\mc{R}}}_{d}^1 \times S^1$.
+However, it is again preferable to give an explicit description of the boundary strata, which are covered in codimension 1 by the following strata:

+Here, \eqref{s1stratum1} and \eqref{s1stratum2} are just versions of the degenerations \eqref{checkstratum1} and \eqref{checkstratum2}, in which a collection of boundary points bubbles off, or a collection of auxiliary points convergest to $z_{out}$ and bubbles off (the fact that the latter occurs in codimension 1 is part of the ``real blow-up phenomenon'' already discussed).
+The stratum \eqref{s1stratum4}, is the locus where $|p_i| = |p_{i+1}|$, for $i \leq k$ (so when $i=k$, $|p_k| = |p_{k+1}| = \frac{1}{2}$).

-As in \eqref{picheck}, on strata \eqref{s1stratum3}-\eqref{s1stratum4} where $p_i$ and $p_{i+1}$ have coincident magnitudes, define the map to be the one forgetting the point $p_{i+1}$ (so as before, this map has one-dimensional fibers), including the case $i=k$ which is \eqref{s1stratum3}.
+As in \eqref{picheck}, on the stratum \eqref{s1stratum4} where $p_i$ and $p_{i+1}$ have coincident magnitudes, define the map to be the one forgetting the point $p_{i+1}$ (so as before, this map has one-dimensional fibers).